nice-to-meecha/Academic_Samples/README.md

 # Academic_Samples
-A repository retaining individual and group assignments within which I have contributed entirely or partially.
+A repository retaining individual and group assignments (completed in C, Java, and Python) within which I have contributed entirely or partially.